 February 12, 2018 by DAVE JACK

-I have written about the fact that I’ll be attending my 60th Comrades this year and I have spoken about it and I have also written and spoken about the fact that it’s the 50th anniversary of my first running of Comrades in 1968.
+I have written about the fact that I’ll be attending my 60th Comrades in 2018 and I have spoken about it and I have also written and spoken about the fact that it’s the 50th anniversary of my first running of Comrades in 1968.

 I have often told the story of how as a 9 year old boy I stood at the side of the road in Pinetown and watched the Comrades Marathon for the first time and was immediately captivated by it and I turned to my father who had taken me to watch the race and said to him “when I’m big I’m going to run this” and I have said over and over that I don’t know why I said this to him or what prompted me to say this.
 Whatever it was it proved to be something that was to define the path of my life in so many ways over the years since then, both in business and personally.

 In 2017 I met one of our top women runners, Ann Ashworth, and I discovered that she has almost the exact same story as mine.
 Her father took her to watch the race when she was very young, younger than I had been when I saw my first Comrades and obviously many years after my experience, and she stood at the side of the road and as the runners came past she turned to her Dad and said “when I’m big I’m going to run this”.
 Comrades has had also had huge impact on her life.

 I don’t know how many people have a similar story to the two of us but I certainly know many people who have thrown themselves into this race and given so much to it.
 People who have their Comrades numbers as their car registration numbers or part of their email addresses for example as I have.
 Just a small example but that sort of thing but at the risk of boring you to tears please allow me to tell you my story again.